 Photography (Max: 10 Students)

-Mondays 4:30-6:30pm (Instructor: Leopoldo Peña) In this class students will learn the basics of the SLR camera, develop black and white film and review the history of photography.
+Mondays 4:30-6:30pm (Instructor: Leopoldo Peña) In this class, students will learn to create portraits with using natural lighting.
 Film (Max: 10 Students)

 Mondays 6:00-8:00pm (Instructor: Joe Petricca) This class gives participants an overview of both acting and filmmaking techniques.
 Students are required to participate in both sections of the class.
 4 weeks of acting.
 4 weeks of filmmaking and 2 weeks that overlap both.
 In the acting section students will participate in exercises to gain confidence and have fun, as well as working on either a monologue or a group scene.
 During the film section, students will learn some basics about film technique, watch short films and make a short film. an opportunity to learn the basic concepts of filmmaking.
 Student films are celebrated with screening of work at Art Division's Student Showcase.
 Attendance at all classes and acting prep/filmmaking work outside of class is required.
 Joe Petricca teaches the Film portion of the class.
 Guest(s) instructor(s) TBA will teach the acting portion of the class.
-Fundamentals of Music Production (Max: 10 Students)
+Book Club

 Fridays 3:00-5:00pm (Instructor: Guillermo Perez) Students will learn the basic tools and techniques of Adobe Illustrator as well as some basic visual design tips.
 The topics that will be introduced include creating a document, using the pen tool to create shapes, text layout, and other essential Illustrator tasks.
 Students will create a poster as a final project.
 Students with Adobe Illustrator are able to use their laptop for class.
-Synchronies of Justice: Poetry, Visual Art and Rites of Witnessing (Max: 10 Students)
+Beginning Painting (Max: 10 Students)

 Saturdays 10:00-12:00pm (Instructor: Victor Reyes) This class serves as an introduction to relief printing.
 Students will learn how to create their own set of prints by designing, carving, and printing a linoleum block.
 Each student will create a monoprint edition of prints.
 Printmaking II (Max: 10 Students)